Whiteknight/ParserObjects/docs/parsers_core.md

 ### Deferred Parser

 The `Deferred` parser references another parser and resolves the reference at parse time instead of at declaration time.
-This allows your parser to continue recursion and circular references.
+This allows your parser to handle recursion and circular references.

 ```csharp
 var parser = new DeferredParser(() => targetParser);